api3dao/old-api3-docs/docs/dapis/README.md

 Beacon sets, and provides tham as turn-key data feed solutions to projects across many chains.

-## Transparency
+## Advantages of dAPIs

-The implementation of dAPIs was designed to be both transparent and secure and allow any dApp to consider the off-chain reputation of the data provider and their suitability for any use case.
+**Security**: Data used to update a first-party data feed is cryptographically signed by the owner of the data.
+This means that the data that will update a feed cannot be tampered with once it leaves the source.
+Furthermore, the API providers host our first-party oracle node, [Airnode](../airnode/), to push the data to the chain themselves.
+This makes denial of service attacks by relayers impossible.

+**Transparency**: The cryptographic signatures can be used to verify that the data that updates a feed comes directly comes from a specific API provider.
+Furthermore, Beacons that underlie dAPIs allow the user to inspect what exact API endpoint is being called, and with which parameters.
 Bringing this level of transparency to the source of data in smart contracts gives dApp developers confidence rather than relying on a pseudonymous selection of third parties.

+**Cost-efficiency**: dAPIs are cost efficient compared to third-party data feeds, as the user does not need to pay middlemen node operators for their services.
+Furthermore, first-party data feeds do not require redundancy against middlemen attacks.
+This makes single Beacon dAPIs feasible, and allow API3 to provide a wide variety of data feeds in a cost-efficient way.

+**Scalability**: An inherently secure and cost-efficient data feed design allows API3 to build a lot of them, across many chains.
+This is supplemented by purpose-designed Airnode protocols and relayer schemes to improve efficiency while not degrading the security guarantees of a first-party data feed.

 ## Aggregated Values